What is a Pneumatic Tube System?

+Pneumatic Tube Systems are not novel to the 21st century, the history of pneumatic transportation dates back to the late 1700’s.
 Over the last century, the world has become increasingly interconnected.
 From letters to emails and telephones to smartphones, technology has evolved at a rapid rate.
-Prior to the breakthrough technological advances of the 20th and 21st century, communication looked very different.
-Until the mid 19th century, the lack of road infrastructure saw individuals relying on marine vessels to spread information and transport goods.
+Prior to the breakthrough technological advances of the 20th and 21st century, communication looked very different with the lack of road infrastructure, individuals relied on marine vessels to spread information and transport goods.

 Today, information can be spread from any location in a matter of seconds.
 The Pneumatic Tube System was a cutting-edge development in communication and transportation.
 While these systems have changed and altered with technological advances, pneumatic tube systems still play a crucial role within society.

-Put simply, Pneumatic Tube Systems architecture, uses pressurised air to propel cylindrical containers through networks of tubes.
+Put simply, the systems architecture, uses pressurised air to propel cylindrical carriers through networks of tubes.
 The air compressor pumps, frequently described as ‘blowers’ uses both vacuum and air pressure to transport sealed products; this means that products can be moved through transport tubes in every direction.
 A control centre is used to oversee system function; operating blower units and transfer units to ensure products are guided to the correct location.

 Pneumatic Tube Carriers